Heat Exchanger – Unblocking Hairpins in Titanium U-Tube Heat Exchangers for Gas Liquefaction Company

 Mike Watson, Managing & Technical Director: “The hairpins were solidly blocked.
 This level of blockage and hardness factor has always previously meant a re-tube or full replacement.
 We had to take great care because the heat exchanger was titanium, perhaps the only one of its type that has been done in this manner.”

-Due to the Bespoke Intellectual Property that was used, Tube Tech Ltd is happy to demonstrate and discuss the unique U tube heat exchanger cleaning process if further information is required.
+Due to the Bespoke Intellectual Property that was used, Tube Tech International Ltd is happy to demonstrate and discuss the unique U tube heat exchanger cleaning process if further information is required.

 For more information or to discuss your cleaning challenge, get in touch today: